Part 3 of 6 of our Organizational Resilience Series

-Our framework is based on academic research as well as our in-house interviews with leaders across a wide range of industries (e.g., tech, medical, non-profit) by LifeLabs Learning's Impact Lead Joie Lim M.S., who is developing specialized expertise in Organizational Resilience.
+Our framework is based on academic research as well as our in-house interviews with leaders across a wide range of industries (e.g., tech, medical, non-profit) by LifeLabs Learning’s Impact Lead Joie Lim, M.S., who is developing specialized expertise in Organizational Resilience.

-Adaptivity has become one of the most sought-after skills in today’s market.
-In fact, at LifeLabs Learning, we have leaders request “resilient training”.
-Companies that can quickly adjust hold the key to staying relevant, while those who struggle might find it challenging to meet current and future demands.
+However, companies that can quickly adjust hold the key to staying relevant, while those who struggle might find it challenging to meet current and future demands.

 In part 3 of our Organizational Resilience blog series, we explore the second pillar of organizational resilience: goal adaptation.
 Resilient companies know how to adapt their goals – those measurable results – to align with new challenges while staying true to their broader idea of success.

-This approach may seem obvious, but here’s the catch: Most companies set goals during the annual planning rush only to forget about them later.
-It's kind of like making a New Year's resolution and abandoning it by February.
+This approach may seem obvious, but here’s the catch: most companies set goals during the annual planning rush only to forget about them later.
+It’s kind of like making a New Year’s resolution and abandoning it by February.

 Strategic planning processes come in many shapes and sizes, and some companies don’t have a process at all.
 So, what makes a strategic planning system effective?